ppebb/tConfigWrapper/README.md

-### tConfigWrapper
+# tConfig Wrapper
-- A mod that allows for tConfig mods to be run within tModLoader.
+tConfig Wrapper is a mod that allows for tConfig mods to be run within tModLoader.

 ### Progress
 ```diff